serde-deprecated/rfcs/0001-numerics.md

 }
 ```

 With this information any numeric type can offer enough information for a `Serializer` to decide how to proceed.
+The `Serializer` would then remove all `serialize_*` methods for integers and floats and instead have a single
+`fn serialize_numeric<V>(&mut self, value: &V) where V: NumericSerialization` that one calls with the value that
+is to be serialized.
-It's important to use static dispatch when passing this value (no other way anyway, it's not object safe, let's keep it this way).
-Static dispatch helps optimizing out the entire thing.
+It's important to use static dispatch when passing this value (there is no other way anyway, because it's not object safe, let's keep it this way).
+Static dispatch helps optimizing out the indirections.

 Deserialization needs the design in reverse.
 The trait `NumericDeserialization` is again implemented for concrete types.

 ```rust
 trait NumericDeserialization {